foundation-model-stack/hf-resource-scanner/README.md

 Scan resources consumed during training using HFTrainer and break up consumption by category with **ZERO** overheads.

 Works for all training approaches (such as full-fine tuning, Prompt Tuning, LORA) for HFTrainer and other trainers based on it, such as SFTTrainer.
+Limited support for FSDP (currently).

 ## Install